-- If you represent a large number of artists working in a variety of mediums, organize your roster page by medium to enhance the viewing experience.
+- If you represent a large number of artists working in a variety of mediums, organize your artist inventory page by medium to enhance the viewing experience.
 This layout helps alleviate being overwhelmed with too many choices.

 - You might also feature artists on this page who were part of your past, current and upcoming exhibitions.